maciejskorski/enhanced-pll-trng/README.md

 ### 🌐 Scanning PLL Configuration

-The Python script [find_PLL-TRNG_configs.py](src/find_PLL-TRNG_configs.py), by Brice Colombier and Nathalie Bochard, generates the list of all possible configurations, along with the list of time distances between contributing bits.
+The Python script [find_PLL-TRNG_configs.py](src/find_PLL-TRNG_configs.py), by Brice Colombier and Nathalie Bochard, generates the list of all possible PLL configurations, along with the list of time distances between contributing bits.

 ### 🏁 Data Basics

-The Python notebook [Basics.ipynb](src/Basics.ipynb) shows how to process and visualize data samples.
+The notebook [Basics.ipynb](src/Basics.ipynb) shows how to process and visualize data samples.
 It reproduces Figures 10 and 11 from the paper.

 ### 🔎 Dealing with Theoretical Model